 Find out what travel documents are needed to travel with Eurostar.

-To travel on Eurostar each passenger needs either:
+Since 1 October 2021, to travel on Eurostar each passenger needs a valid passports.

-Babies and children must have their own valid travel documents.
+Babies and children must have their own valid passport too.

 If the passport is in the passenger’s maiden name, please advise them to take a copy of their marriage certificate when they travel.